Every year, super funds twist their annual performance relative to other funds and to index investing in general.

-Let’s look at this year’s top performing fund, the Hostplus default balanced fund which claims a 24% allocation to defensive assets.
+In 2020, the top performing fund over five years, according to Super Ratings, was the Hostplus default balanced fund which claims a 24% allocation to defensive assets.

 The Hostplus website explains that in addition to cash and fixed income “some asset classes, such as infrastructure, property and alternatives may have growth and defensive characteristics”.

 Their self-defined defensive assets include infrastructure, credit, property and alternatives.
-These makes up 22% of the 24% portfolio allocation to defensive assets.
-Government bonds make up just 2% and there is zero cash!
+These make up nearly all of the portfolio allocation to defensive assets.
+Government bonds and cash make up just 5% of the fund.

-The ratings agencies don’t properly query the allocations reported by the funds.
+Ratings agencies often don’t properly query the allocations reported by the funds.
 This provides no check as to the real risk of the self-reported defensive assets.

 Active or indexed super?

+Every year, we find out that most actively managed super funds underperform index funds over a five year time frame.
 Expensive fees for active management is precisely what causes most super funds to underperform.
-For every active winner there has to be an active loser and management fees drag down net returns.
+For every active winner there has to be an active loser, and, additionally, management fees drag down net returns.

 However what shouldn’t be making headlines and driving members to switch is how the fund performed compared to lower risk options in a rising market.